 ACCOLATE (zafirlukast) by PharmaIN is leukotriene receptor antagonists [moa].
-Approved for asthma.
 First approved in 1996.

-ACCOLATE (zafirlukast) is an oral leukotriene receptor antagonist approved in 1996 for asthma management.
-It works by blocking leukotriene receptors in the airways, reducing inflammation and bronchoconstriction in asthmatic patients.
-This small-molecule tablet is administered orally as a maintenance therapy.
+ACCOLATE (zafirlukast) is an oral leukotriene receptor antagonist (LTRA) approved in 1996 for asthma management.
+It works by blocking cysteinyl leukotriene receptors, reducing airway inflammation and bronchoconstriction.
+The drug is indicated for prophylaxis and chronic treatment of asthma in adults and pediatric patients.

 Leukotriene Receptor Antagonists